[Intro to brain-like-AGI safety] 5. The “long-term predictor”, and TD learning

 A “long-term predictor” is ultimately nothing more than a short-term predictor whose output signal helps determine its own supervisory signal.
 Here’s a toy model of what that can look like:

 Toy model of a long-term prediction circuit.
 I’ll spend the next couple subsections walking through how this works.
-Edited to add: For this and all similar diagrams in this post, every block at every moment is running in parallel, and likewise every arrow at every moment is carrying a numerical value.
+Note: For this and all similar diagrams in this post, every block at every moment is running in parallel, and likewise every arrow at every moment is carrying a numerical value.
 So this is NOT a control-flow diagram for serial code; rather, it’s the kind of diagram you might see describing an FPGA, for example.

 • The blue box is the short-term predictor of the previous post.
 It optimizes its output signal such that it approximates what the supervisor signal will be in 0.3 seconds (as an example).